 Returned Check Policy

 If you have paid the Reno Municipal Court with a personal check that was returned as uncollectable, you will be charged a $60 returned check fee.
-You will have 10 days from the date of notice of returned check to bring your account current including returned check fees.
-Once you have made a payment with a check that was returned, you will not be allowed to make future payments with checks at the Reno Muncipal Court.
+You will have ten (10) days from the date of notice of returned check to bring your account current including the returned check fee.
+Once you have made a payment with a check that was returned, you will not be allowed to make future payments with checks at the Reno Municipal Court.

-All fines are due and payable the day of sentencing.
-The Reno Municipal Court may grant payment extension requests on fines due only if indigency is declared and proven.
-You will be required to complete and submit an eligibility application for review and approval.
-You may be required to provide the Court with copies of bills, receipts, tax returns or other documentation.
+All fines are due and payable on the day of sentencing.
+The Reno Municipal Court may grant payment extension requests on fines.
+You may file a motion to talk to a judge about an extension.
 If payment extensions are granted, failure to comply with arrangements may result in the assessment of a $100 collection fee, referral to a collection agency and issuance of a warrant for your arrest with accompanying criminal and civil penalties, including forfeiture of property, wage garnishment, and negative credit reporting.

-Refunds of fine overpayments of $10 or less will not be made unless a written request is made to the Reno Municipal Court by the defendant within one (1) year of overpayment.
-Overpayments exceeding $10 will be processed and sent to the last known address according to court records.
-In the event the overpayment cannot be returned, it will be treated and disposed of consistent with Chapter 120A of the Nevada Revised Statute.
+Refunds of fine over payments of $10 or less will not be made unless a written request is made to the Reno Municipal Court by the Defendant within one (1) year of over payment.
+Over payments exceeding $10 will be processed and sent to the last known address of the person who posted the money as show in court records.
+In the event the over payment cannot be returned, it will be treated and disposed of consistent with Chapter 120A of the Nevada Revised Statute.